 Protect yourself – install all updates

-In a next step, good security software can also stop the things that happen on your company systems after the abuse of a zero day.
+In the next step, good security software can also stop the things that happen on your company systems after the abuse of a zero day.
 “If a zero-day is used to deploy ransomware, security software can protect against it and mitigate the impact because the deployment can be stopped at an early stage.”
-Although you as an organization can never protect yourself 100 percent, you are certainly not powerless against cyber criminals.
+Although you as an organisation can never protect yourself 100 percent, you are certainly not powerless against cyber criminals.
 “Not every vulnerability is discovered by cybercriminals first.
 Software manufacturers themselves are always actively looking for it and will send you an update to fix errors in the code.
 That is why it is so important to always install updates.
 That way you close one or more hatches in your software wall every time.”

 Eye can help you protect your company against these kinds of attacks.
 Knowing more?
 Visit this page to contact us.

 Sustainability.
 Growth.
 Digitalisation.
 These are the words everyone’s using about the logistics landscape of 2023.
 But what do they mean for individual businesses – and for security?

 Multi-Factor Authentication (MFA) is not sufficient.
 Various attacks, such as EvilProxy, can bypass MFA.
 Here, we discuss how you can defend yourself.

 Software and operating systems are constantly evolving.
 Those that are no longer maintained - such as Window Server - may be hiding unmitigated security vulnerabilities within your business.
 Proactively assessing your infrastructure strengthens your security posture and your resilience against cyber threats.